britram/rains-prototype/draft-trammell-rains-protocol.md

 (7) keys.

 Assertions within a Shard or Zone are "contained Assertions", and can inherit values from their containers.
-A contained Assertion MAY contain the signatures (0) key and MUST contain the subject-name (3) and objects (7) keys.
+A contained Assertion MUST contain the subject- name (3) and objects (7) keys.
 It MAY contain subject-zone (4) and context (6) keys, but in this case the values of these keys MUST be identical to the values in the containing Shard or Zone.

+A contained Assertion SHOULD contain the signatures (0) key, since an unsigned contained Assertion cannot be used by a RAINS server to answer a query; it must be returned in a signed Shard or Zone.

 The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
 If not present, the containing Shard or Zone MUST be signed.
-Signatures on a contained Assertion are generated as if the inherited values are present in the Assertion, whether actually present or not.
+Signatures on a contained Assertion are generated as if the inherited subject-zone and context values are present in the Assertion, whether actually present or not.
+The signatures on the Assertion are to be verified against the appropriate key for the Zone containing the Assertion in the given context, as described in {{signatures- in-assertions}}.

 The value of the subject-name (3) key is a UTF-8 encoded {{RFC3629}} string containing the name of the subject of the assertion.
 The subject name never